Installing NUAGE3 Vertical Planter

 Planting nuage

-This prevents soil from falling onto the plants below and ensures a cleaner, smoother planting process.
+When planting multiple NUAGE modules, we recommend planting the highest module first and work downward.
+This prevents soil from falling onto the plants below and ensures a clean, smooth planting process.

 Caring for Plants